Subscribe Here!

 Key takeaways

-1. The General Pediatrics Certifying Examination is a rigorous and comprehensive examination administered by the American Board of Pediatrics (ABP) designed to assess the knowledge, skills, and clinical judgment of physicians who have completed a pediatric residency training program and are seeking board certification in general pediatrics.
+- The General Pediatrics Certifying Examination is a rigorous and comprehensive exam administered by the American Board of Pediatrics (ABP) designed to assess the knowledge, skills, and clinical judgment of physicians who have completed a pediatric residency training program and are seeking board certification in general pediatrics.

-5. Your score is based on the total number of questions you answered correctly—no points are deducted for questions answered incorrectly.
-The passing score is established through a process called standard setting, and since there are several different examination form there is no single set number of questions or percentage of questions to answer correctly to pass.
+- Your score is based on the total number of questions you answered correctly—no points are deducted for questions answered incorrectly.
+The passing score is established through a process called standard setting, and since there are several different examination forms, there is no single set number or percentage of questions to answer correctly to pass.

 Whether you're getting certified for the first time or maintaining your certification, the pediatric board exam is one of the most rigorous exams you’ll ever take!
-It requires months and months of preparation.
-We've gathered everything you need to know about how the exam is structured, what material is covered on the exam, how to create your study plan, and what to expect on the day of the exam.
+It requires months of preparation.

 What is the pediatric board exam?